polytechnice-si/4A_ISA_TheCookieFactory/chapters/Persistence.md

 </resources>
 ```

 The syntax is different as it is not loaded using the same mechanism than the one used by Arquilian, but the content is the very same.
 Excepting from the URL, which here refers to a local resource called `proddb` (actually not a single file but a bunch of related ones).
-This file will be handled by TomEE at runtime and will survive the termination of the TomEE process. __According to our local setup, the file will be stored in the `target/apache-tomee` directory.
+This file will be handled by TomEE at runtime and will survive the termination of the TomEE process. __According to our local setup, the files will be stored in the `target/apache-tomee` directory.
 Which obviously means that calling `mvn clean` will destroy the database contents.__

 ### Configuring an IDE to explore the database

 Your favorite IDE can be used to access to the contents of the persistent database.
 It simply needs to configure a _local_ HSQLDB source, with default login (_sa_).
 But be very careful, the file-based database cannot be accessed by two different applications at the very same time.
 As a consequence, the database is locked during the execution of the application that consumes it.
 If you forgot to disconnect your IDE from the file, you'll be able to start the application server but attempting to access to the storage layer will result in a timeout exception. __Use with caution__, and rely on tests instead of attempts. the first one are reproducible and ensure that you are not regressing, while the second ones ... does not worth a lot from a software engineering point of view.

 __If you really want to proceed__, be sure to use the full path to reach your local file.
-Here is an example of cofiguration using IntelliJ 16 Ultimate Edition.
+Here is an example of configuration using IntelliJ 16 Ultimate Edition.

 ![IntelliJ config](https://raw.githubusercontent.com/polytechnice-si/4A_ISA_TheCookieFactory/master/docs/ide_datasource.png)